paulrohrbeck/aem-links/problems_solutions.md

 ### Favicon scrambled/broken

 Never really found out why this happened..
-Solution for now: Use favicon from DAM instead of /etc.
+Solution for now: Use favicon from DAM instead of /etc or upload to CRXDE directly.

 ---

 ### Changes don't show up in JCR/CRX

+Vault might not have pushed your changes to CRX.
 Make sure there is no XML errors in any of the files you're building.
 (Example: & -> &amp;)

 ---